Super League Test series: First Test

-This was Australia's first visit to Wembley Stadium since the ARL-only Kangaroos' 16–8 win over England in the 1995 Rugby League World Cup Final.
-It was also the 6th and final time the Australians would play at the famous venue until the 2011 Rugby League Four Nations when they played England at the new Wembley Stadium.
+This was Australia's first visit to Wembley Stadium since the ARL-only Kangaroos' 16–8 win over England in the 1995 Rugby League World Cup final.
 Great Britain on the other hand, were hoping for a repeat of their Wembley victories over Australia to begin both the 1990 (19–12) and 1994 (8–4) Ashes Series.

 An Australian team drawn from the rebel Super League competition was much too good for a Britain team coached by former Great Britain international Andy Goodway and captained by giant Wigan lock forward Andy Farrell.

-Former Aussie international John Lang was coach of the Australians with the team captained by Laurie Daley, a veteran of the successful 1990 and 1994 Kangaroo tours, and one of only five players in the team who had played a test at Wembley (Daley, Brett Mullins, Wendell Sailor and Steve Walters had played in 1994, while Andrew Ettinghausen had played in both 1990 and 1994.
-Walters had also played in the 1992 Rugby League World Cup Final at Wembley when Australia defeated Great Britain 10–6 in front of a then world record international attendance of 73,631).
+Former Aussie international John Lang was coach of the Australians with the team captained by Laurie Daley, a veteran of the successful 1990 and 1994 Kangaroo tours, and one of only five players in the team who had played a test at Wembley (Daley, Brett Mullins, Wendell Sailor and Steve Walters had played in 1994, while Andrew Ettingshausen had played in both 1990 and 1994.
+Walters had also played in the 1992 Rugby League World Cup final at Wembley when Australia defeated Great Britain 10–6 in front of a then world record international attendance of 73,631).
 Future great of the game Darren Lockyer made his international debut for Australia at fullback.

-This would be the last rugby league Test match played at the old Wembley Stadium which was demolished in 2003.
+This would be the 6th and final rugby league Test match played at the old Wembley Stadium which was demolished in 2003.
 The victory giving Australia a 6–4 record at the famous old stadium dating back to the last game of the 1929–30 Kangaroo Tour when Australia defeated Wales 26–10 in what was the first ever rugby league international played at Wembley.
 The Kangaroos would next get to play Wembley in October 2011, that time at the new Wembley Stadium when they defeated England 36–20 in the 2011 Four Nations.

 Second Test

-This game remains the only time that an Australian team has lost at Old Trafford since first playing at the "Theatre of Dreams" in 1986.
+This game remains the only time that an Australian team has lost at Old Trafford since first playing there in 1986.

 Great Britain dropped three players following their first test defeat; Mick Cassidy, Anthony Sullivan and Dean Sampson.
 Martin Crompton was also sacked from the squad after failing to report to training.

-Gordon Tallis was sin-binned for dissent in the second half.
+Gorden Tallis was sin-binned for dissent in the second half.
 Andy Farrell was credited for inspiring the British to victory.

 Third Test

-The Australian's wrapped up the Super League Test series with a 37–20 win over the Lions at Elland Road in Leeds.
+Australia wrapped up the Super League Test series with a 37–20 win over the Lions at Elland Road in Leeds.
 The Australians also extended their unbeaten run against Great Britain at Elland Road in Leeds, having won all four of their games with the Lions played at the stadium since 1986.